tinybirdco/zero-to-tinybird/README.md

   * What is Tinybird?
   * Key Tinybird features.
   * Why use Tinybird?
 Benefits of using Tinybird to implement build real-time architectures.
-  * Tinybird glossary of terms, estab
+  * Tinybird glossary of terms, establish a common nomenclature for discussing real-time data and event-driven architectures.

 ### Creating Data Sources
   * Introduction to native connectors: Kafka/Confluent streams, AWS S3, BigQuery, and Snowflake.